JKE96/Team-10/Teams.md

 relationships start to establish, and the leader changes leadership style.

 -Stage 1 Forming:
-* Getting to know one another
-* Guidance is required
+* Team members meet and discuss opportunities, challenges, goals
+* Orientation of future procedurs
-* Discovering roles of team members
+* Discovering roles, strengths, weaknesses of team members
 * Processes are in progress

 -Stage 2 Storming:
 * Making team decisions
 * Developing a clear purpose
-* Relationships are unclear
+* Tolerance of members is important in this stage, avoid conflict
+* members form opinions about character, integrity, etc. of other members

 -Stage 3 Norming:
+* Resolve any past disagreements and work around them
-* Relationships start to solidify
+* Relationships start to solidify, they share a common goal now
-* Commitment to goal is developed
+* Commitment to goal is developed, team members take responsibility
 * Process optimization

 -Stage 4 Performing:
-* Less oversight
+* Less oversight, members knowledgeable, motivated, and feeling competent
-* Smooth operation
+* Smooth, strategic operation
-* Strategic
+* Necessary decision making